kodecocodes/english-style-guide/README.md

 **complications**

 **Digital Crown**
-"the Digital Crown" when referring to the hardware component, but "Digital Crown" when referring to the API.
+"The Digital Crown" when referring to the hardware component, but "Digital Crown" when referring to the API.

 **Dock**
-Also "the Dock"
+Also, "the Dock"
 When referring more generally to a location you choose to store files, "dock" with lowercasing is appropriate.

 **Home screen**